-One of the most used features of every Analytics plugin is the ability to exclude logged in and especially admin users from being tracked in Google Analytics reports.
+One of the most used features of every Analytics plugin is the ability to exclude logged in and especially admin users from being tracked in Google Analytics or in other products.

-As Google Tag Manager goes beyond being an analytical tool, users are able to exclude not only Google Analytics tags but eventually every tag that is included in Google Tag Manager.
-Using this your activity on your site won’t show up in Analytics reports, you won’t be collected using any remarketing pixel and you won’t be included in any conversion report ruining your real CPA in marketing tools.
+As Google Tag Manager goes beyond being a tool to implement Google Analytics, users are able to exclude not only Google Analytics tags but eventually every tag that is included in Google Tag Manager.
+Using this, your activities on your site will not be included.
+You will not be included in any remarketing audience and your test conversions will be not counted in your ad accounts or analytics reports.

-My Google Tag Manager for WordPress plugin does not include any feature which prevents the GTM container code from being deployed on each of your pages, instead of it gives you some fancy Data Layer variables which can help you to create exception triggers.
+GTM4WP does not include any feature which prevents the GTM container code from being deployed on each of your pages.
+Instead of it gives you some fancy Data Layer variables which can help you to create exception triggers.
 This will give you the ability to exclude admin users.

 Remember: we have to describe the case when you do NOT want to trigger certain tags.
 This means you have to think of your trigger in the reverse way.
-When the trigger conditions are being met during page load, the connected tags will not activate.
+When the trigger conditions are being met during page load or other interactions, connected tags will not fire.

-visitorLoginState is a very simple Data Layer variable: the value logged-in means someone is logged in to your site regardless of the user level.
-The value logged-out means that an anonymous user is on your site.
+visitorLoginState is a very simple Data Layer variable: the value “logged-in” means someone is logged in to your site, regardless of the user role.
+The value “logged-out” means that an anonymous user is currently on your site.
 You can read the value using a Data Layer variable in GTM:

-There are however cases where this is not enough especially when you are using WooCommerce where your customers are being logged in as special WordPress users without access to the admin area.
-In this or similar cases you will need to identify the user level (aka. user role) of the logged in user.
+There are cases where this is trigger not enough.
+Especially when you are using WooCommerce where your customers are being logged in as special WordPress users without access to the admin area.
+In this or any similar case you will need to identify the user role of the logged in user.

 The Data Layer variable visitorType can help you to get this info.
-Create a new variable in GTM to access:
+Create a new variable in GTM to access the value:

-If there is no logged in user on your site, the value visitor-logged-out will indicate that state.
+If there is no logged in user on your site, the value “visitor-logged-out” will indicate that state.
 If a WordPress user is logged in, the name of the role of the logged in user will be included.
-For admin this will be administrator, for lower level users this can be something else like editor.
-Using this info you can create a trigger that matches only certain user role:
+For admins this will be “administrator”, for lower level users this can be something else like “editor”.
+Using this info, you can create a trigger that matches only a specific user role:

 If you want to exclude other user roles you can use ‘matching regex (ignore case)’ instead of ‘equals’ and you can list the excluded roles using pipes: administrator|editor|whatever-userrole